fastify/fastify-autoload/README.md

   export const prefixOverride = '/overriddenPrefix'
   ```

-  If you have a plugin in the folder you don't want the any prefix applied to, you can set `prefixOverride = ''`:
+  If you have a plugin in the folder you do not want any prefix applied to, you can set `prefixOverride = ''`:

   ```js
   // index.js